Skip to content

 Mainly because the INCI of this natural balm was impeccable, it had never let me down and it was just what I needed:

-– Of course it did not contain petroleum jelly (hydrocarbons), plastics or Phenoxyethanol (no harmful ingredients).
+– Of course it did not contain Vaseline (hydrocarbons), plastics or Phenoxyethanol (no harmful ingredients).

-– It was made with organic wax (creating a film that slows the loss of moisture), ideal for tattoos.
+– It was made with organic wax (creating a film that slows down moisture loss), ideal for tattoos.

-– Contained Coconut oil, Jojoba and Mango butter that regenerates, calms, hydrates, nourishes and leaves the skin soft.
+– It contained Coconut oil, Jojoba and Mango butter that regenerates, soothes, moisturizes, nourishes and leaves the skin soft.

 – All ingredients were natural and came from plants.